CLIUtils/CLI11/book/chapters/config.md

 char arraySeparator = ',';
 /// the character used separate the name from the value char valueDelimiter = '=';
+/// the character to use around strings char stringQuote = '"';
+/// the character to use around single characters char characterQuote = '\'';
+/// the maximum number of layers to allow uint8_t maximumLayers{255};
+/// the separator used to separator parent layers char parentSeparatorChar{'.'};
+/// Specify the configuration index to use for arrayed sections uint16_t configIndex{0};
+/// Specify the configuration section that should be used std::string configSection;
 ```

 These can be modified via setter functions